-When was the last time you changed your strings?
-Well, before you do this time, check out these tips for picking out the perfect strings for you.
+When was the last time you changed your acoustic guitar strings?
+If you're due for a change-up, check out these tips for picking out the best acoustic strings for you.

 Picking a gauge

 So how to you know which gauge set will fit you just right?
 Here are some general things to think about.

 Body size: Are you playing a small bodied guitar or a jumbo?
 Typically a smaller bodied parlor guitar will sound and feel better with lighter gauge strings.
 While you might want to try a medium or heavy gauge on a larger body or jumbo to take full advantage of their larger sound chamber.

 Tone: Heavier gauge strings tend to emphasize the lower end of the guitar’s tonal spectrum while lighter strings are more treble-y and sweet.